Social-Evolution-and-Behavior/anTraX/docs/classification.md

 antrax train <classdir> [OPTIONS]
 ```

-The `classdir` argument is a full path to the directory containing the `examples` directory, and where the classifier will be saved.
+The `classdir` argument can be either a full path to the experimental directory containing the classifier, or to the directory containing the `examples` directory, and where the classifier will be saved.

 The train command accepts the following options:

 `--scratch`

-By default, anTraX will load a pretrained classifier if exists in the `classdir` directory, and run incremental trainnig.
+By default, anTraX will load a pr-trained classifier if it exists in the `classdir` directory, and run incremental training.
 If the `--scratch` flag is used, it will initialize a new classifier instead.

 `--ne <ne>`